laser/intro-network-programming-c/README.md

 for this course, as is a copy of [_Unix Network Programming: The Sockets Networking Api, Volume 1, 3rd Edition_][2].

 Lecture notes can be found in each session's directory.
-The lectures are a bit spartan, so you'll likely need to do some digging on your own to fill in the gaps of what's been communicated.
+The notes are a bit spartan, so you'll likely need to do some digging on your own to fill in the gaps of what's been communicated.